 Capron is a very small village located in the state of Illinois.
 With a population of 1,395 people and just one neighborhood, Capron is the 638th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Capron is generally considered to be a blue-collar town.
-42.93% of the Capron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Capron is a blue-collar town, with 42.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Capron is a village of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Capron who work in sales jobs (15.88%), food service (8.48%), and office and administrative support (7.67%).

-Capron is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Capron does not have a public transit system used by locals to get to and from work.

 The per capita income in Capron in 2022 was $27,610, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $110,440 for a family of four.
 However, Capron contains both very wealthy and poor people as well.